GMDU/code-of-copper/docs/glossary.md

 For arrays, each element is just the next value in the array.
 For objects, there are two values per element: A string of the key, and the value of the next key-value pair.

+### Character
+A character is a string with only one character.
+If a function takes a character as a parameter, it uses the first character of the string given.

 ### Sizeable
 Any data type that has a well defined [size](#size).